BeelineJS/BeelineJS/README.md

 # BeelineJS

-BeelineJS is a bootstrap, mini framework to get you started on developing single page application.
+BeelineJS is a front-end bootstrap, mini framework to get you started on developing single page application.
 The app is compiled by webpack and a prebuild node script generating components, templates and layouts.

+It is was build in mind for server side generated pages but can be used for any single page website.

 ## Fully Testable
 Core and all components are testable.
 Using `doc = document` and `win = windows` injected to the context allowing to use JSDoc with Jest or any other test engine.

 ## Pre-compiled templates, components and layouts
 ### Templates